-- 1. Students interested in the English major must fill out a Departmental Application for Major form and submit this form for approval and acceptance by the Department of English.
-Students cannot take more than nine (9) hours of courses in the English major without approval and acceptance into the major. - 2.
-English majors are expected to demonstrate proficiency in writing, reading, and speaking.
-Approval of applications in English Education and English will be under the jurisdiction of the departmental committee for major programs. - 3.
-English majors must satisfy all test requirements of the institution.
+1. Students interested in the English major must fill out a Departmental Application for Major form and submit this form for approval and acceptance by the Department of English.
+Students cannot take more than nine (9) hours of courses in the English major without approval and acceptance into the major.
+2. English majors are expected to demonstrate proficiency in writing, reading, and speaking.
+Approval of applications in English Education and English will be under the jurisdiction of the departmental committee for major programs.

+3. English majors must satisfy all test requirements of the institution.

-- 4. English majors must complete all requirements for graduation, including General Education requirements, co-curricular requirements, major courses, minor courses and/or electives.
+4. English majors must complete all requirements for graduation, including General Education requirements, major courses, minor courses and/or electives.

-- 5. English majors must make application for graduation.
+5. English majors must make application for graduation.

-- 6. English majors must pass the Departmental Exit Examination.
+6. English majors must pass the Departmental Exit Examination.

-- 7. English majors must satisfy thesis requirements (Honors students only) and/or senior project and capstone requirements.

-- 8. English majors must complete an external minor program (18 semester credit hours) in another department preferably from
+- 7. English majors must satisfy thesis requirements (Honors students only) and/or senior project and capstone requirements. - 8.
+English majors must complete minor and/or electives with a grade of "C" or better in each course.
+English majors planning on graduate and/or professional school (inclusive of law school) who do not opt for a minor must complete 18 semester credit hours of electives preferably from one or more of the following areas: Drama, American Studies, French, Spanish, Gender Studies, Music, Art.
+Religion, History, Philosophy, Sociology, Political Science, Gerontology, Criminal Justice, Business Administration, Leadership Studies.

-- Applied Computing

-- Mass Communications

-- Business Administration

-- Philosophy and Religion

-- Digital Design

-- Political Science

-- Criminal Justice

-- Spanish

-- 9. English majors should complete a second minor ((18 semester credit hours) in the English department in any of the following programs:

-- American Studies

-- Creative Writing

-- Gender Studies

-- English

-- ESOL (Teaching English to Speakers of Other Languages)

-- Theatre Arts

-- •

-- 10. In addition to two minors, English majors need 6 hours of electives with a grade of "C" or better in each course.

-- 11. English majors planning on graduate and/or professional school (inclusive of law school) may complete a second major in another department in lieu of an external minor and a departmental minor plus 6 hours of electives.
 Courses for institutional credit and required general education courses do not satisfy elective requirements.
 Honors Leadership courses may be applied to elective requirements.

-- 12. English majors must complete each course in the major with a grade of "C" or better.
+9. English majors must complete each course in the major with a grade of "C" or better.

-Bachelor of Arts Degree in English
+Bachelor of Arts Degree in English (Literature Concentration) Curriculum Summery

+Curriculum Summary

 Requirements Semester Credit Hours

 a.
-General Education 39
+General Ed ucation 46

 b.
-Major Requirements 39
+Major Requirements 33

 c.
-External Minor Requirements 18
+Writing Requirements 3

 d.
+Language 3

-Departmental Minor Requirements 18
+Requirements

-h.
-Minor/Electives 6

-Total Hours 120
+e.
+Practicum 3-4

+f.
+Special 9

+Topics/Electives